A gentle yet powerful practice

-Since we are continuously updating our workshops and taking account of participants' feedback there might be some changes to the content below.
+As we update our workshops, taking account of participants' feedback, there may be some changes to the content below.

 Learning to sense inwards is at the basis of Focusing.
 During Level One the emphasis is upon noticing messages that your body gives you and accepting everything that you become aware of.
 Focusing is very natural and gentle and at the same time you might find that working at this level is powerful and revealing.
 Throughout the training there will be opportunities to share in the group, and to work with your own process.
 There will be a mixture of Focusing theory, discussion and practice.